 Patricia “Pat” Martin return to D Magazine Partners and People Newspapers in August 2012.
 During her hiatus from publishing Martin delved into non-profit serving as the Director of Operation at The Dallas Institute of Humanities and Culture.
 She also pursued one of her passions (sustainability) and consulted for Recycle Revolution a grassroots recycling company, where she developed a food composting program for Dallas area restaurants and bars.

 People Newspapers was acquired by D Magazine Partners in 2003, it publishes Park Cities People and Preston Hollow People community newspapers.
 People Newspapers has been publishing award winning community newspapers since 1981.
 Martin served in a number of roles from 1992 – 2004, including President and Publisher.

 From 2004-2010 Martin was the General Manager of D Magazine Partners where she was instrumental in establishing structure and implementing processes during a critical growth period for the company.

 Martin has served on the Board of Directors for Bryan’s House and as Board President for DIFFA (Design Industries Foundation Fighting AIDS).
-She currently serves on the Holy Trinity Catholic School Board and as a member for The Society of St. Vincent de Paul.
+She currently serves on the Holy Trinity Catholic Church, Parish Council, TASC Force and Welcome Ministry.

-Martin is a transplant to Texas, originally from California, but feels quite at home after being here for more than twenty years.
+Martin is a transplant to Texas, originally from California, but calls herself a Texan after being here for nearly thirty years.